Read employee data

 When using the Bob API you need to authenticate with a Service User.

-Service users are special users in Bob which are used only for the API.
+Service users are special users in Bob, who are used only for the API.
 The permissions assigned to a service user determine the scope of data that can be accessed.

 Each endpoint may require different permissions based on the type of data you need to access.
 For example, accessing personal data requires different permissions than accessing an employee’s work history.